 1. Document Control Sheet 2

--

 2. Table of Contents 3

 3. Introduction 3

 4. Child Abuse 3

 5. Vulnerable adult abuse 3

-6. Responsibilities of Parish Councillors and Staff 4
+6. Responsibilities of The Council 4

-7. Parish Clerk responsibilities 4

-8. What to do if you are worried about a child or vulnerable adult 5
+7. What to do if you are worried about a child or vulnerable adult 4

+8. Information sharing with and without consent 5

+9. Safer recruitment and DBS 6

-9. How to respond to allegations of abuse against a member of staff
+10. How to respond to allegations of abuse against a member of staff

-or volunteer 5
+or volunteer 7

+11. If you are concerned but it is not a Safeguarding Issue?
+7

-Annex A. Child Abuse 7
+Annex A. Child Abuse 9

-Annex B. Vulnerable adult abuse 10
+Annex B. Vulnerable adult abuse 12

+Annex C. Roles and Duties of Lead Officer 18

+Annex D. Safer Recruitment and DBS Checks 19